Airstrikes batter Iran as it attacks Israel and Gulf states, while diplomatic efforts gather pace

 Israel said it carried out an extensive series of strikes on Iranian “production sites,” without providing more information.
 In Tehran, a massive blast was heard in northern neighborhoods and another in the city center.

-Iran also fired at least 10 waves of missiles at Israel.
-First responders said a 40 year-old man was in moderate condition and a woman and two-month-old baby suffered minor wounds in an attack in southern Israel.
+Iran also fired at least 10 waves of missiles at Israel, and first responders said three people were wounded in southern Israel and four others suffered minor wounds in Tel Aviv.

-In Tel Aviv, a missile with a 100 kilogram (220 pound) warhead slammed into a street in the city center, blowing out windows of an apartment building and sending smoke billowing.
-Four people suffered minor wounds, rescue service worker Yoel Moshe said.

-“It feels like you’re a (sitting) duck,” said Amir Hasid, emerging from a shelter.
+A Moroccan civilian contractor with the United Arab Emirates' armed forces was killed in Bahrain in an Iranian attack, the UAE Defense Ministry said.
 In Kuwait, power lines were hit by air defense shrapnel, causing partial electricity outages for several hours.
-Bahrain said it was attacked with missiles and drones, and that an Emirati soldier serving with its forces had been killed. the United Arab Emirates said air defense systems responded to similar attacks, and Saudi Arabia said it destroyed Iranian drones targeting its oil-rich Eastern Province.
+Saudi Arabia said it destroyed Iranian drones targeting its oil-rich Eastern Province.

 A strike on a residential apartment southeast of the Lebanese capital killed at least three people, including a 3-year-old girl, according to the Lebanese Health Ministry.
 Another five people were killed in the south.

-Note: This story has been corrected to show that the individual killed in Bahrain was a Moroccan civilian contractor with the UAE armed forces and not an Emirati soldier.